DorienHuijser/cd2-survey/README.md

 Below you will find what this survey is about and how the data are processed.

+You can read the script in html-form [here](docs/CD2-vocabularies-survey-v1.2.html).
+The script itself is written in Rmd and can be found [here](CD2-vocabularies-survey-v1.2.Rmd)

 **Table of contents**
   * [About the CD2 project](#about-the-cd2-project)
   * [About the CD2 vocabularies survey](#about-the-cd2-vocabularies-survey)